MichaIng/DietPi-Docs/docs/dietpi_tools.md

     dietpi-backup 1
     ```

     A similar restore procedure is not recommended to avoid accidentally system overwrites.
+But to skip navigating through the menu, it can be done as well via

+    ```sh
+    dietpi-backup -1
+    ```

 !!! info "DietPi userdata may not be included"